Cross-platform C SDK logo

 Remarks

-HTTP redirections are not resolved.
-It will return FALSE if the URL as is is not valid.
+HTTP redirects are not resolved.
+Will return FALSE if the URL as is is not valid.

 ❮ Back